Overview

 Individual Agreement View

-While reviewing an agreement within the individual agreement view, highlight a string of text to track the language with Similarity Terms and initiate the term creation workflow.
+Highlight a string of text to track the language with Similarity Terms and initiate the term creation workflow.

-Note: There is a reference text minimum of three words and a maximum of 600 words.
+There is a reference text minimum of three words and a maximum of 600 words.

 Once the language has been highlighted, select + Create term.